-Furthermore, the growing interest in mental health comes at a time when the Covid-19 pandemic is disrupting mental health services across the world, and leading to fears of a mounting crisis.
+The growing excitement over psychedelics biotechs also coincides with the gradual easing of a stigma against psychedelics research that originated when these drugs became widely banned in the 1960s.
+Furthermore, the growing interest in mental health comes at a time when the Covid-19 pandemic is disrupting mental health services across the world, leading to fears of a mounting crisis.

-“With Covid-19 only accentuating the failures of existing standards of care, we are at an inflection point when it comes to seriously addressing this global mental health crisis,” said Christian Angermayer, Founder of ATAI, in a public statement.
+“With Covid-19 only accentuating the failures of existing standards of care, we are at an inflection point when it comes to seriously addressing this global mental health crisis,” said Christian Angermayer, founder of atai, in a public statement.

-Going forward, Feilding-Mellen is confident that legal red tape isn’t a serious barrier to getting these drugs to market.
+Going forward, Feilding Mellen is confident that legal red tape isn’t a serious barrier to getting these drugs to market.

 “If we are able to prove in large, regulatory-standard clinical trials that psychedelic medicines are safe and effective, then regulators will grant licenses for these drugs to be prescribed,” he told me.